elguel/elguelvizspotify.github.io/index.md

 To understand the listening habits of the 4 Nordic countries better, it's good to check distribution of song characteristics.
 Measures of song characteristics is something that Spotify provides.
 The following song characteristics were included:
-- tempo
+- tempo (tempo of a track in beats per minute (BPM))
-- danceability
+- danceability (a value of 0.0 is least danceable and 1.0 is most danceable)
-- acousticness
+- acousticness (a confidence measure from 0.0 to 1.0 of whether the track is acoustic)
-- loudness
+- loudness (psychological correlate of physical strength (amplitude, in db)
-- duration
+- duration (track duration in ms, converted to minutes for the visualization)
-- popularity
+- popularity (measure based on the total number of plays compared to other tracks and how recent those plays were)
-- energy
+- energy (a value of 0.0 is least energetic and 1.0 is most energetic)

 {% include groupedchars.html %}